vsmithers1087/SwissEphemeris/README.md

 #### IPL Numbering

-The `enum` types for `Planet`,  and `LunarNode` correspond to IPL numbers in the ephemeris.
-Other celestial bodies such as astroids and stars still need to be added.
+The `enum` types for `Planet`, `Asteroid`, and `LunarNode` correspond to IPL numbers in the ephemeris.
+Other celestial bodies such as stars as fictitious points still need to be added.
 The type numbering is not comprehensive, but can be easily extended to match the celestial body that is not available in the package.
 All of the types conform to the `CelestialBody` protocol which makes it so different categories of celestial points can be mapped to the tropical zodiac both in aspect and position.

 ### Testing